kevinohara80/nforce/README.md

 * `clientId`: Required.
 This is the OAuth client id
 * `clientSecret`: Required.
 This is the OAuth client secret
 * `redirectUri`: Required.
 This is the redirect URI for OAuth callbacks
 * `apiVersion`: Optional.
 This is a number or string representing a valid REST API version.
-Default is v24.0.
+Default is the latest current api version.
 * `environment`: Optional.
 Values can be 'production' or 'sandbox'.
 Default is production.
 * `loginUri`: Optional.
 Used to override the login URI if needed.
 * `testLoginUri`: Optional.
 Used to override the testLoginUri if needed.